lucagobbi/ha_agent/README.md

 The HA Agent plugin is meant to provide a flexible and complete integration with Home Assistant, to achieve that service/domain specific tools needs to be developed.
 Currently there are two available integrations:

+ - <b>State Form</b>: a configurable form to get or set the state of a given entity.
+You only need to provide the entity id you want to retrieve and a friendly name for it.
+Please note: Setting the state via the HA API does not enable communication with the device; it merely updates the device's representational state within HA.
+However, this action may still trigger automations.
+The <a href="https://developers.home-assistant.io/docs/api/rest/">official docs</a> recommend using service endpoints to talk to devices.
+We're planning to add a specific integration for this soon!

  - <b>Intent Form</b>: a configurable form to handle all the intent scripts in your HA configuration.yaml file.
 You only need to provide the name of the intent script and an example of a trigger sentence.